 Hiroshima Kenchomae (in front of the outdoor sculpture “Waiting for Dreams”)

-Shukkeien Garden (after walking)
+Shukkeien Garden (after visiting)

 20 people (minimum number of participants 5)